 - We have two video guides that walk you through reading food labels and common myths so you can shop with confidence.

-- Our Food and Drink Directory which lists thousands of foods you can eat.
+- Our Food and Drink Guide which lists thousands of foods you can eat.

 - Look out for our Crossed Grain symbol.
 This symbol is used by some manufacturers to highlight that a product is gluten free or very low gluten.